-This season will address each of these hazard-reduction methods.
-Episodes 1-3 will focus on PPE Categories 1-4 and layering.
-From there, Episode 4 will take a deep dive on OSHA, NFPA 70E, and some of the most famous arcs in history.
-And, at the end of the week, arc flash experts assemble for a real shark dive in Episode 5 – examining other aspects of arc flash safety (aside from PPE) to show how the hierarchy of controls work together to keep you safe.
+This season addresses each of these hazard-reduction methods.
+Episodes 1-3 focus on PPE Categories 1-4 and layering.
+From there, Episode 4 takes a deep dive on OSHA, NFPA 70E, and some of the most famous arcs in history.
+And, at the end of the week, arc flash experts assemble for a real shark dive in Episode 5 – examining other aspects of arc flash safety (in addition to PPE) to show how the hierarchy of controls work together to keep you safe.

 Just when you thought it was safe to cross the flash protection boundary…